-Research and Scholarly Highlights
+Research & Scholarly Highlights

 SPACES OF HOPE: EXPLORING RACIAL AND ACADEMIC IDENTITY FORMATION IN BLACK MALE AFFINITY GROUPS

 DeMarcus Jenkins, Assistant Professor of Educational Policy Studies and Practices is the principal investigator on a new project supported by the Smith Jr. Faculty Award which explores Black students experiences in predominately Latinx schools.
 Students are constantly bombarded with messages about race and other aspect of their identity (e.g. socioeconomic status, ethnicity, gender, sexual orientation, and many others) from a variety of sources including peers, adults, academic curriculum, extracurricular activities and other social interactions.
 These messages inform students’ attitudes and beliefs about who they are and who they can be in school and society.
 Cultivating spaces where those messages, values and perceptions about race in schools can be unpacked and explored can be essential to helping Black students resist internalizing negative perspectives about themselves and their ability.
 As such, affinity groups have the potential to help students make-meaning of the multiple race-related messages they receive in school.
 Affinity spaces are an effective means through which students can explore and confront aspects of their identity through collective sense-making with their peers.